openvinotoolkit/openvino_notebooks/notebooks/002-openvino-api/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/openvinotoolkit/openvino_notebooks/HEAD?filepath=notebooks%2F002-openvino-api%2F002-openvino-api.ipynb)

-This notebook explains the basics of the OpenVINO Inference Engine API.
+This notebook explains the basics of the OpenVINO Runtime API.
 It provides a segmentation and classification IR model and a segmentation ONNX model.
 The model files can be replaced with your own models.

 Despite the exact output being different, the process remains the same.